 ALL SURVEY TAKERS: One anticipated outcome of PEAK, when fully implemented and established, was that in both the elementary and middle schools, school personnel would continue conversations about college with their students outside of our programming.
 In looking at the five year graphs of all students, Treatment and Non-Treatment combined, no discernible pattern appears with this particular survey question.
-TREATMENT VERSUS NON-TREATMENT: Disaggregated, however, the data shows a clear year by year upward trend line showing more frequent conversations as the Treatment students had more PEAK programming.
-The Class of 2020 reported much more frequent conversations with school personnel than did earlier cohorts.
-On the flip side, the Non-Treatment student data evidenced a lower percentage of students reporting frequent college conversations.
-In addition, for three of the Non-Treatment cohorts a significantly higher percentage of students indicated they rarely or never had college conversations with school personnel.
+TREATMENT VERSUS NON-TREATMENT: Disaggregated, however, the data shows a clear year-by-year upward trend line showing more frequent conversations as the Treatment students had more PEAK programming.
+The Class of 2020 and 2021 reported more occasional or more frequent conversations with school personnel than did earlier cohorts.
+On the other side, the Non-Treatment student data evidenced a lower percentage of students reporting frequent college conversations.
+In addition, for two of the Non-Treatment cohorts a significantly higher percentage of students indicated they rarely or never had college conversations with school personnel.